 Skip to content

-The 27th International Meeting of Mine Action National Directors and United Nations Advisers (NDM-UN27), will take place in Geneva from 29 April to 1 May 2024.
+The 28th International Meeting of Mine Action National Directors and United Nations Advisers (NDM-UN28) will soon take place in Geneva from 9 to 11 April 2025.

-This in-person meeting brings together mine action leaders and experts to network and exchange views on pressing issues facing the sector.
-This year’s theme is: Protecting Lives.
-Building Peace.
+We look forward to welcoming mine action leaders and experts to Geneva for this in-person meeting to network and exchange views on pressing issues facing the sector.

 Days